Drug Cost Regulations Would Hurt Future Medical Innovation; Lower Copays a Better Option

 Researchers also used the model they constructed to simulate what the impact might be of lowering drug co-payments 20 percent.
 They found such a move would lengthen life expectancy over time as more patients take needed medications and higher drug company revenues stimulate more innovation.

 Researchers estimated lower copays would increase life expectancy in the United States by about 0.5 years by 2060 while increasing lifetime costs for prescription medications by $7,900.
 Such a policy would stimulate smaller life expectancy gains and higher drug spending in Europe.

 The gains in overall life expectancy from lowering copayments would be similar to those created by major medical breakthroughs such as the development of heart bypass surgery, according to the study.

-The papers published in Health Affairs are titled "U.S. Pharmaceutical Policy In A Global Marketplace" and "The Effect Of Regulation On Pharmaceutical Revenues: Experience In Nineteen Countries."
+The papers published in Health Affairs are titled "U.S. Pharmaceutical Policy in a Global Marketplace" and "The Effect of Regulation on Pharmaceutical Revenues: Experience in Nineteen Countries."

 RAND Health, a division of the RAND Corporation, is the nation's largest independent health policy research program, with a broad research portfolio that focuses on quality, costs and health services delivery, among other topics.